 I suggest having an iPod DJ if you can't afford a pro.
 I can safely recommend this because that’s what I did at my own wedding.
 And to make it even more budget savvy, we borrowed the equipment we needed instead of renting.
-We borrowed a speaker and the necessary cables from a friend, so our wedding entertainment was totally free.
+We borrowed a speaker and the necessary cables from a friend, so our wedding entertainment was totally free. #savvyAF

-My hubby and I spent time pruning the perfect playlist prior to the big day, and when the big day came, we just plugged it in and let it loose!
+We spent time pruning the perfect reception playlist prior to the wedding day.
+When the big day came, we just plugged in our laptop and let it play!
 For the few moments that we needed to get everyone's attention or give speeches, we had a microphone in order to speak over the music.

-Overall, I was thrilled to not have to pay for something that I so easily did myself.
-I'll be the first to admit I was a low-maintenance bride, so maybe this idea isn't for you if you'd rather pass it off to someone else.
+I’ll be the first to admit we had a low-maintenance outlook on the wedding day.
+This idea maybe isn’t for you if you’d rather pass it off to someone else.
 You could still get a friend to run your playlist and make introductions and save yourself a ton of money.
 Most DJ services start at $1000, so there are significant savings to be had.